phil-rice/Phils-Blog/_posts/2015-10-24-Scala-Builders.markdown

 {% endhighlight %}

 I want to be able to do the very nice Scala operations such as map, fold and so on on this object.
-As the only time I will be doing this will be times when I don't have the same worry about performance (testing, reporting, diagnostics) I don't have the same paranoid worries about performance, and instead revert to my normal values of clarity and ease of writing.
+As the only time I will be doing this will be times when I don't have the same worry about performance (testing, reporting, diagnostics) I don't have the same paranoid worries about performance, and instead revert to the usual values of clarity and ease of writing.

 The AnyVal I will be using to wrap the long in is below.
 The details don't really matters, although as you can see it uses the long to represent a 'from' and a 'to' and the 'from' and 'to' represent a value and a size.
 All we need worry about is that it has a 'toString' so we will be able to see if our